-According to Hawaii Tax Information Release No. 2010-01, "Income received by the servicemember’s civilian spouse for services performed by the servicemember’s spouse in Hawaii is not considered Hawaii sourced income and therefore, not subject to Hawaii income tax if all of the following conditions are met:
+According to Hawaii Tax Information Release No. 2010-01, and Tax Information Release No. 2019-01 "Income received by the servicemember’s civilian spouse for services performed by the servicemember’s spouse in Hawaii is not considered Hawaii sourced income and therefore, not subject to Hawaii income tax if all of the following conditions are met:

 - The servicemember is present in Hawaii solely in compliance with military or naval orders